bigdata-inha/ART/README.md

 # Attractive & Repulsive Trainig
-Code implementation for the following article Attractive and Repulsive Training to Address Inter-Task Forgetting Issues in Continual Learning, Neurocomputing, 2022
+Code implementation for the following article:

+Attractive and Repulsive Training to Address Inter-Task Forgetting Issues in Continual Learning, Neurocomputing, 2022

 # Requirements